Prof. Dr. Jens Lehmann

 New publication by Jens Lehmann in October 2023: Special issue of the journal “FOSSILIEN”

 Collecting fossils from erratic boulders derived by the glacial drift is the most family-friendly way to experience Earth history.
 Especially at the coasts, children can also find loose fossils in a relaxed way and almost everywhere, including the classics “devil’s fingers” and sea urchins in flintstone preservation.
 In addition, boulder fossils offer a unique chance to find evidence of almost the entire history of life since the Cambrian, as the ice-age glaciers sent us a colourful variety of different fossils from Scandinavia.
 This special issue covers the entire range of possible discoveries, from “once i a century finds” like the ancient, mysterious stump-footed Xenusion to Germany’s second-oldest bird fossil and the common sea urchin.
 Particularly beautiful specimens are illustrated; several views of the same piece make this special issue with its generous graphic design an aesthetic pleasure as well. about 80 p., throughout colour ill., 21 x 28 cm.
-Available October 2023.
+Available since October 2023 at Humanitas.

 Recently published journal articles